Beauchamp–Sharp Tragedy: Execution

 The Beauchamps were accused of trying to bribe a guard to let them escape, but this effort failed.
 They also tried to get a letter to Senator Beauchamp, asking for his help in escaping.
 A final plea to Governor Desha for another stay of execution was denied on July 5.
 Later that day, the couple attempted a double suicide by taking large doses of laudanum, but both survived.

 On July 7, the morning of Beauchamp's scheduled execution, Anna requested that the guard allow her privacy while she dressed.
-Anna tried another overdose on laudanum, but was unable to keep it down.
+Anna tried another overdose of laudanum, but was unable to keep it down.
 She had smuggled a knife into the cell, and the couple attempted another double suicide by stabbing themselves with it.
 When they were discovered, Anna was taken to the jailer's home and tended to by doctors.

 Weakened by his own wounds, Beauchamp was loaded on a cart to be taken to the gallows and hanged before he bled to death.
 He insisted on seeing his wife before being executed, but doctors told him she was not severely injured and would recover.
 Beauchamp protested that not being allowed to see his wife was cruel, and the guards consented to take him to her.
 Upon arriving, he was angered to see that the doctors had lied to him; Anna was too weak even to speak to him.
 He remained with her until he could no longer feel her pulse.
 He kissed her lifeless lips and declared "For you I lived — for you I die."

 On his way to the gallows, Beauchamp asked to see Patrick Darby, who was among the assembled spectators.
 Beauchamp smiled and offered his hand, but Darby declined the gesture.
 Beauchamp publicly denied that Darby had any involvement with the murder, but accused Darby of having lied about the 1824 meeting.
 Darby denied this accusation of perjury and tried to engage Beauchamp in a discussion about it, hoping he would retract the charge, but the prisoner ordered the cart driver to continue to the gallows.

-At the gallows, Beauchamp assured the assembled clergy that he had a salvation experience on July 6.
+At the gallows, Beauchamp assured the assembled clergy that he had had a salvation experience on July 6.
 Too weak to stand, he was held upright by two men while the noose was tied around his neck.
 At Beauchamp's request, the Twenty-Second Regiment musicians played Bonaparte's Retreat from Moscow while 5,000 spectators watched his execution.
 It was the first legal hanging in Kentucky's history.
 Beauchamp's father requested the bodies of his son and daughter-in-law for burial.
 The two bodies were placed in an embrace in a single coffin, as they had requested.
 They were buried in Maple Grove Cemetery in Bloomfield, Kentucky.
 The couple's tombstone was engraved with a poem written by Anna Beauchamp.